 In my opinion, there is nothing worth more than your personal growth.
 If you take the work seriously, you will see your investment pay off in every area of your life.

 By the way, this is coming from someone who has spent a lot of money on personal growth.
 I truly feel it’s been worth every penny.

 What to Do When Therapy Doesn’t Take Insurance

 Ok, but what if you literally CANNOT afford to pay the full fee but you also want to make sure you get a great therapist?
 Fortunately, there is sometimes an in-between option.

-Depending on your insurance, you may be able to get reimbursed for out of network benefits, which can mean a savings of up to 40-60%.
+Depending on your insurance, you may be able to get reimbursed for out-of-network benefits.
+This can mean savings of up to 20-60%.
 This is typically available with PPO plans.
-To find out, call the number on the back of your insurance card and ask how much your plan pays for out of network therapists.
+To find out, call the number on the back of your insurance card and ask how much your plan pays for out-of-network therapists.